Connor (Angel): Story progression

 As is characteristic for Joss Whedon's characters, Connor goes through drastic changes with the series progression.
-Introduced as an 'impossible birth' at the start of season three, as an infant the character still had little chance of his own development.
+Introduced as an 'impossible birth' at the start of season 3, as an infant the character still had little chance of his own development.
 So he became an agent for evolution of others; Darla through him, redeems herself of her villainous acts spanning two television series, and Wesley transform from a goofy sidekick to a brooding anti-hero.
 Once these developments came to fruition, the creators chose to upgrade Connor to a teen.
 Taking advantage of the fantasy genre, they were able to accelerate his growth within a few weeks of the show's normal timeline, thus not affecting the ages of the rest of the characters and setting up stage for the next act.
-The middle of season three sees the infant kidnapped by Angel's long-term adversary Holtz, who takes Connor to a hell dimension where "time moves differently," explains David Greenwalt.
+The middle of season 3 sees the infant kidnapped by Angel's long-term adversary Holtz, who takes Connor to a hell dimension where "time moves differently," explains David Greenwalt.
 "We didn't want to raise a baby for 18 years."

 Connor returns near the end of the season as a feral teenage warrior who is vindictive towards Angel.
 Connor's age at his return is disputed: both the creators and episodes vary between putting him at 16 and 18.
 Regarding Connor's upbringing, Mere Smith elaborates that "Holtz has brought up Connor to hate his father, his father is the devil as far as Holtz is concerned and he tells Connor that" This development allowed the writers to explore a unique 'foil' to protagonists because Connor was established to be "deep down" much like Angel himself.
 Minear goes on to explain with Smith that immediately following Connor's return from hell, Angel had started "converting the boy to his side," showing him that he's no longer a bad guy.
 Just when Connor is bonding with Angel, Holtz kills himself upon sensing the danger of their reconciliation.
-This makes Connor back track and sets off a back and forth pattern that continues to repeat till the end of season four with Cordelia and then Jasmine taking Holtz' position between father and son.
+This makes Connor back track and sets off a back and forth pattern that continues to repeat till the end of season 4 with Cordelia and then Jasmine taking Holtz' position between father and son.

-Much of Connor's development in season three and four is his continuous shifting alliances between protagonists and antagonists; he is unable to find his place or his purpose for being.
+Much of Connor's development in seasons 3 and 4 is his continuous shifting alliances between protagonists and antagonists; he is unable to find his place or his purpose for being.
 Jeffrey Bell says that all the confusing and conflicting circumstances never allow Connor a break, which he thinks "makes him empathetic in midst of making all wrong choices".
 Steven S. DeKnight says: We really wanted to highlight [..] that he is a tragic victim of circumstance.
 He never had a childhood, he's been lied to and manipulated and in this episode we find out his whole reason for being was to bring this other thing into this world, so he's been played his entire life.
 You really root for him to make the right decision in this one, but you know tragic figure he doesn't.